-This specification defines an interface for the secure, extensible, and interoperable management of a distributed and heterogeneous storage system.
+This Technical Specification defines an interface for the secure, extensible, and interoperable management of a distributed and heterogeneous storage system.
 This interface uses an object-oriented, XML-based, messaging-based protocol designed to support the specific requirements of managing devices and subsystems in this storage environment.
-Using this protocol, this specification describes the information available to a WBEM Client from an SMI-S compliant CIM WBEM Server.
+Using this protocol, this Technical Specification describes the information available to a WBEM Client from an SMI-S compliant CIM WBEM Server.